 Mothball labels typically direct users to place mothballs in a tightly closed container that will prevent the pesticide fumes from accumulating in living spaces where people and pets can breathe them in for long periods of time.
 Inside airtight containers, the vapors released by the mothballs build up and kill the clothes moths.

-One common mistake is using mothballs in containers that aren't airtight, allowing the toxic vapors to escape into the surrounding air.
+One common mistake is using mothballs in containers that are not airtight, allowing the toxic vapors to escape into the surrounding air.
 This can lead to long-term exposure, which may cause health problems.
+Additionally, mothballs should not be used around food or food preparation areas.

 Another common mistake is using mothballs in gardens or other outdoor locations to control insects, snakes or other wildlife.
 Using mothballs outside can harm children, pets and other animals.
 Mothballs used outdoors can also contaminate soil, plants and water.
 The information below contains additional resources for the proper use of mothballs and some alternative methods of controlling clothes moths.